 Any personal use of electronic office equipment should be limited in terms of length of time and frequency.
 It should result in no or negligible cost to the public; any identifiable incremental cost should be reimbursed.
 No financial gain may result from the use of public property.
 Personal use should cause no negative public perception or poor image for the Commission or its employees.
-Violation of this policy is subject to discipline up to and including termination.
+Violation of the Network Access Policy is subject to discipline up to and including termination.